Remembering All Veterans

 - Mechanics Liens

 - Miscellaneous Instruments

 - Supplies copies of any instrument and certifies to those recorded upon request (Fee charged)

 Doxpop is a website that is available for your use as well.
 If the recording was from 1990 to present.

 Military service discharges are not available to the general public.

 Simplifile www.simplifile.com and CSC www.erecording.com

-Adams County is now ready to electronically record your documents with the exception of all documents transferring real estate those documents must be submitted to the Adams County Assessor and Auditor for endorsement prior to being recorded.
+Adams County is now ready to electronically record all your documents thru e-recording .
+Documents transferring property will still be submitted to the Adams County Assessor and Auditor for endorsement prior to being recorded.
+We will still except documents by mail as well.
 All checks for sales disclosure fees and transfer fees must be payable to Adams County Treasurer.

 - Sending your documents electronically for recording helps you save time and money.

 - Documents recorded in minutes